Cloth Nappy Guide

 2- Full wash cycle -40C/60C - reduced spin (<1000)- extra water- add recommended detergent dose

-3- Line dry/ dry indoors/ tumble dry on low- Air dry covers and pockets
+3- Line dry/ dry indoors/ tumble dry on low- Air dry covers, pockets and wet bags

 SMELLS & LEAKS